chrishah/phylogenomics-intro/README.md

 __2.)
 Run BUSCO on each assembly__

 First we'll need to download an appropriate reference dataset for BUSCO - pick and choose on their <a href="https://busco-archive.ezlab.org/v3/" title="BUSCO v3" target="_blank">webpage</a>.
 We go for 'metazoa odb9'.

+***Attention***
+> If you're doing this session as part of a course, pause here for a second and only do the download if it's necessary.
+The BUSCO reference set will likely be provided to participants so that it's not downloaded separately by each.

+Below you see how you'd download the dataset.

 ```bash
 (user@host)-$ wget https://busco-archive.ezlab.org/v3/datasets/metazoa_odb9.tar.gz